AndreaEnia/LF_OII/README.md

 # LF_OII
-Code for Master's Degree in Astrophysics
+Code for a Thesis at the Master's Degree in Astrophysics at Padova University